daixtrose/cplusplus-primer-talks/talks/polymorphism/presentation.md

 # Concepts

 - This feature was one of the earlier features that Bjarne wanted to have in the language (see https://isocpp.org/blog/2016/02/a-bit-of-background-for-concepts-and-cpp17-bjarne-stroustrup)
   >  In about `1987`, I tried to design templates with proper interfaces.
 I failed.
+I wanted three properties for templates:
+  > - full generality/expressiveness,
+  > - zero overhead compared to hand coding, and
+  > - `good interfaces`.
+  >
-I wanted three properties for templates: full generality/expressiveness, zero overhead compared to hand coding, and good interfaces.
-I got Turing completeness, better than hand-coding performance, and lousy interfaces.
-The lack of well-specified interfaces led to the spectacularly bad error messages we saw over the years.
-The other two properties made templates a run-away success.
+  > I got Turing completeness, better than hand-coding performance, and lousy interfaces. `The lack of well-specified interfaces led to the spectacularly bad error messages we saw over the years.` The other two properties made templates a run-away success.
   > The solution to the interface specification problem was named “concepts” by Alex Stepanov.

+---

+# Concepts

 A concept is a named set of requirements.
 The definition of a concept has the form